-This option allows the users to disable the cache of the HDDs on the RAID Subsystem.
-In some HDD models, disabling the cache in the HDD is necessary to prove the RAID Subsystem functions correctly.
-When Enabled, the drive's read ahead cache algorithm is used, providing maximum performance under most circumstances.
+This option allows the users to disable the cache of the HDDs on the RAID subsystem.
+In some HDD models, disabling the cache in the HDD is necessary to prove the RAID subsystem functions correctly.

 Volume Data Read Ahead:

 This option allows the users to set the Volume Data Read Ahead function.
 Options are: Normal, Aggressive, Conservative, and Disabled.